-The third issue to look at concerns relating to other conceptual issues.
+The third issue to look at concerns other conceptual issues.
 Here we follow quite closely the recommendations of the Canberra Group.
 Departures from the recommendations are mainly driven by practical matters.

-a) The household should be the basic statistical unit.
-The statistical unit for analysis of economic wellbeing has to be one where assumptions of sharing of economic resources are most plausible.
+- a) The household should be the basic statistical unit; the statistical unit for analysis of economic well-being has to be one where assumptions of sharing of economic resources are most plausible.
 The Canberra Group motivates the preference for the household by the relationship of households to both micro (survey) and macro (SNA) data uses.
 In practice, households are often used as the basic statistical unit.
-The different definitions of households that appear in the data are a problem which will affect the estimates and users should be aware of.
+The different definitions of households that appear in the data are a problem which will affect the estimates and users should be aware of. - b) Income or consumption should be adjusted to take account of household size, using per capita incomes or consumption.
+The Canberra Group suggests the use of equivalence scales as the relative need of different sized households is different.
+We decided to choose per capita estimates as the preferred ones, as they are the one mostly commonly available and since a lot of different equivalence scales are in use which weakens the comparability of the estimates.